 Traitor’s Gate also provided Edward I and other royal’s access by water to the St Thomas Tower.
 Designed as additional accommodation for the Royal Family.

 Today, what you will see is the top of the gate above the Thames water.
 With a small sign atop that reads ‘Traitor’s Gate’.

 The White Tower

-The White Tower (Also known as a castle) is the central tower at the Tower of London and is the original tower from which the fortress was named.
+The White Tower (Also known as a castle) is the central tower at the Tower of London.
+The original tower from which the fortress was named after.
 Built around 1080 AD by William the Conqueror and subsequently extended.
 It was built to awe, subdue and terrify Londoners, and to deter foreign invaders.

-Today, however, it is a museum and home to Royal Armouries with an exhibit displaying articles over 350-years-old and the magnificent royal armours of Henry VIII, Charles I and James II.
-As, well as a collection of suits of armour for horses that are displayed on life size replica horses that looks pretty amazing.
+Today, however, it is a museum and home to Royal Armouries with an exhibit displaying articles over 350-years-old.
+Which include the magnificent royal armours of Henry VIII, Charles I, and James II.
+As, well as a collection of suits of armour for horses that are displayed on life size replica horses that look pretty amazing.